nicholas477/nicholas477.github.io/_projects/1_engine-simulator.md

 }
 {% endhighlight %}

 Passing `OutputEngineSound` to a sound component in the game world and calling `play` on the component plays the engine simulator sound in game.
 From there you can apply sound modifiers to the engine noise to EQ it, reverb it, whatever.
-Unfortunately as of Unreal Engine 5.0.3 you can't use `USoundWaveProcedural` as an input to a metasound, but I think they're fixing this in 5.1, so you'll be able to manipulate Engine Simulator using Metasound 😎
+Unfortunately as of Unreal Engine 5.0.3 you can't use `USoundWaveProcedural` as an input to a Metasound, but I think they're fixing this in 5.1, so you'll be able to manipulate Engine Simulator using Metasound 😎

 ## Engine Simulator side